What is Osteoarthritis?

 Osteoarthritis develops when the cartilage cushions the ends of bones in joints and deteriorates over time.
 Cartilage becomes firm, slick tissue that allows for practically frictionless joint movement.

 If the cartilage is fully worn down, the bone will rub against the bone.
 Osteoarthritis is sometimes referred to as a wear-and-tear condition.
 However, osteoarthritis affects the entire joint, not only the cartilage.
-It causes bone alterations and the connective tissues that hold the joint together and connect muscle to bone to deteriorate.
+It causes bone alterations and the connective tissues that hold the joint together and cause muscle to bone to deteriorate.

 Risk Factors of Osteoarthritis